 For complete detail, including how to prepare to attend in-person class, please see our Policies page.
 When live, in-person classes are available, they will be held outdoors whenever possible, with a Rainy Day/Freezing option inside in our exclusive Westport/Goose Creek location with CDC-recommended portable HEPA air filtration.

 - Temperatures taken at the classroom door; those with temperatures 100.4 or more will not be allowed to attend.

 - No food, shoes, or any item that might get shared, in class.
-We will provide secure containers for your belongings.
 Baby bottles and individual water bottles ok.

 - Class size limited to 8 families (minimum of 6 to run).
 Sorry, no guests and no class changes after the semester starts to keep the class membership the same throughout the semester.

 - Arrive no sooner than 10 minutes prior to your class time, and leave immediately afterward.

 - Social distancing will be achieved with sit spots or your personal family mat.

 - No props or instruments will be shared, as each family will have their own individual props/instrument box which will be thoroughly cleaned and disinfected before the next use.